jiamliu/dallasprorental/README.md

 </div>

 <div align="center">
-  Our project utilizes a diverse tech stack to deliver a seamless car rental experience.
+  This website utilizes a diverse tech stack to deliver a seamless car rental experience.
 </div>

 <hr>